 The logo of Southern Cross Flutes embodies our craft, cultivating creativity and inspiration, beauty and contemplation.

-As the birth of my first child was approaching and the business was likewise expanding internationally, I knew I needed to get an apprentice on board to help fulfill demand.
+As the birth of Todd’s first child was approaching and the business was likewise expanding internationally, Todd knew he needed to get an help on board to fulfill demand.
 But who would fit?
-I needed someone with musical aptitude and adept at woodwork.
-Would I find someone in my little beachside community?
+Todd needed someone with musical aptitude and adept at woodwork.
+Would he find someone in his little beachside community?
 Or even in New Zealand?

 Wow!
 Thanks Universe!
-A short while later, Bruce joined me part-time in the Southern Cross Flutes workshop.
-He is now in the Workshop pretty much every day, creating flutes and innovating the craft to a superior level.
+A short while later, Bruce joined Todd part-time in the Southern Cross Flutes workshop.
+That fateful day in 2015, created the seed for growth and flute development at Southern Cross Flutes…

 “It was awesome to meet Todd and find another like minded soul with a love of fine woodworking and flute making”.